 Final Amsterdam Travel Tips

 - Book major museums in advance.
+The Anne Frank House and Van Gogh especially tend to sell out.

 - Rent bikes only if you’re confident (locals do not play).